 My name is Charlie Caruana and I live at Teesdale.
 I have been painting for about 11 years.
 I started to paint after I retired.
 My choice of medium is oil and also acrylic.
-I like to point landscapes, seascapes and am always looking for different ideas.
-I also like gardeing and woodwork and I find the three hobbies relaxing.
+I like to paint landscapes, seascapes and am always looking for different ideas.
+I also like gardening and woodwork and I find the three hobbies relaxing.

 Vida has been a professional printmaker/artist for 30 years.
 In that time she has won over 150 art prizes - the most recent being voted 'Wildlife Artist of the Year 2015' by the Wildlife Art Society of Australasia.
 She is featured in 'Inspiration Wild: An Artistic Celebration of Nature and Environment' published by the Wildlife Art Museum of Australia Foundation.